salahineo/DevPoint/README.md

 ### Goal

-This project is the 4<sup>th</sup> challenge to me.
+This is a development company landing page.
 I coded this project to practice on my knowledge of HTML, CSS, JavaScript, and Bootstrap in real project.

 ### Benefits